brice-v/timednotes/README.md

 ```

 ### Usage
-`nim c -r nim_timestamp.nim` to build and run the executable.
+`nim c -r timednotes.nim` to build and run the executable.
 Take notes and hit enter to record.  `.exit` to leave the prompt or `CTRL+C`.